passbase/angular-demo-app/README.md

 # Official Passbase Angular Demo App

-This App shows an example integration of the Passbase Web Snipped integratedd into an Angular App.
+This App shows an example integration of the Passbase Web Snippet integrated into an Angular App.
 Before your try to run the App please sign up on our [developer platform](https://app.passbase.com/signup) and use **your own publishabe API key**, which you can find in the [API settings](https://app.passbase.com/settings/api) section.

 Please follow our integration guide in our [official developer documentation](https://docs.passbase.com/integrations/angular) to install all dependencies first in a correct way.